sdwfrost/Gillespie.jl/README.md

 - Constrained simulations (where events are forced to occur at specific times)
 - Simulation via uniformization
 - Discrete time simulation

+## Citation

+If you use `Gillespie.jl` in a publication, please cite the following.

+- Frost, Simon D.W.
+(2016) Gillespie.jl: Stochastic Simulation Algorithm in Julia. *Journal of Open Source Software* 1(3) doi:0.21105/joss.00042

+A Bibtex entry can be found [here](http://www.doi2bib.org/#/doi/10.21105/joss.00042).